 Passionate about women’s leadership, Tabar supports a range of outreach and continuing development initiatives related to STEM education for women.
 Currently, she serves on Toyota’s Diversity Advisory Board, Audit Committee, and Investment Council.

-Tabar is married to husband, Dan for 25 years and has three future engineering daughters: Andrea (20), Danielle (17), and Natalie (14).
+Tabar has been married to her husband Dan for 25 years and has three future engineering daughters: Andrea, Danielle, and Natalie.